dhis2/training-docs/content/android/tg_maps.md

 * Tracked Entity Attributes (Coordinates Value Type - Only for programs with registration)
 * Data Elements (Coordinates Value Type)

 ![](images/geospatial/image6.png)

 ![](images/geospatial/image16.png)

+You can toggle some of these layers to see the effect this has on the map.

+#### STOP - Perform Exercise 4